LABOR-LLM: Language-Based Occupational Representations with Large Language Models: Occupation Models

 \subsection{Notation for Occupation Models.}

 We refer to a model that predicts an individual's next occupation as a function of career history and other individual characteristics as an \textbf{occupation model}.
-Our paper focuses on a specific type of occupation model, which predicts the occupation in the next time period conditional on the previous occupations and covariates.

-In this section, we develop notation for occupation models.
 Let $t\in \{1,..,T_i\}$ correspond to a year in which an individual $i$ was surveyed and otherwise met our filtering requirements, where $T_i$ denotes the total number of individual-year observations of this individual.
 Note that our cleaned survey datasets do not, in general, have observations in every calendar year.
 We refer to an observation of an individual's occupation as a ``transition,'' with some abuse of terminology since we use the term for the first observation and also even when the individual stays in the same occupation.
 Let $\text{year}_{i, t}$ denote the calendar year corresponding to transition $t$ for individual $i$.
 We represent occupations as discrete variables, in particular following the \texttt{occ1990dd}, a variant of the OCC occupational classification system of \citet{occ1990dd}, as described in Appendix \ref{sec:appendix-data}.
 Let $\mathcal Y$ denote the set of all occupations, and let $y_{i,t} \in \mathcal{Y}$ represent the occupation that an individual $i$ has at transition index $t$.
-We let $y_{i, < t} =(y_{i,1}, \dots, y_{i, t-1})$ denote an individual's job sequence prior to their $t$'th observation (for $t = 1$, define $y_{i, < t} = \emptyset$).
-Let $\mathcal{X}_\text{inv}$ be the support of time-invariant covariates (in our application, gender, race/ethnicity, region, and sometimes birth year, denoted by $x_i$), while $\mathcal{X}_\text{var}$ is the support of time-varying covariates (in our application, education and calendar year, denoted by $x_{i, t}$).
+We let $y_{i, < t} =(y_{i,1}, \dots, y_{i, t-1})$ denote an individual's occupation sequence prior to their $t$'th observation (for $t = 1$, define $y_{i, < t} = \emptyset$).
+Let $\mathcal{X}_\text{inv}$ be the support of time-invariant covariates (in our application, gender, race/ethnicity, region, and birth year, denoted by $x_i$), while $\mathcal{X}_\text{var}$ is the support of time-varying covariates (in our application, education and calendar year, denoted by $x_{i, t}$).
 Let $x_{i, \leq t} = (x_i, x_{i,1}, \dots, x_{i, t}) \in \mathcal{X}_\text{inv} \times \mathcal{X}_\text{var}^t$ denote the time-invariant covariates and time-varying covariates up to and including $t$.
 We refer to $(x_{i, \leq t}, y_{i, < t},)$ as the worker's career history at transition $t$.